khaledyassen/Wolf_Rec/README.md

 # How to use it

-#### In your directory put your scope.txt file that have your target domains then
+#### In your directory Add the scope of target in scope.txt file whatever the number of domains and leave script do the reset 😎️🥰️

 ```
 ./The_Wolf.sh